Check the Subtitles box on the video to access the English subtitles.

-Radio Ndeke Luka, set up in 2000 by Fondation Hirondelle, is the most listened-to radio station in the Central African Republic.
-Broadcasting in French and Sango, it is live 24/7 via a dozen FM transmitters, and works with around twenty community radio stations.
-It is also present on Canal+ Afrique and on social networks.
+Created in 2000 by Fondation Hirondelle, Radio Ndeke Luka is the most listened-to radio station in the Central African Republic.
+The station broadcasts live 24/7 in French and Sango through around a dozen FM transmitters, and partners with around 10 community radio stations.
+It is also available on Canal+ Afrique and social media.

-For nearly 25 years, Radio Ndeke Luka has built itself up as a public service institution, helping to resolve vital day-to-day problems in a country facing crises and governance challenges.
-With a team of around one hundred staff, it produces and broadcasts a variety of content including 13 daily news programmes, debates, educational and entertainment programmes, music and magazines.
+a country confronted with crises and governance challenges.
+With its team of around a hundred people, the station produces and broadcasts a range of content including 13 daily news bulletins, debates, educational shows, entertainment, music and current affairs

 Sources of funding